 $36 / 6 = $6 fee per month

 $200 + $6 = $206 total monthly payment with fee

-Your monthly installment payment will be added to the minimum monthly payment on your credit card statement.
+Your monthly installment payment and a portion of 3% processing fee will be added to the minimum monthly payment on your credit card statement.
 You are required to make your total monthly payment on time and in full every month.
 When you do, a portion of your monthly payment will go to the balance of your regular credit card purchases, and the rest will go to your Scotia SelectPay installment plan.
 If you miss a payment, your Scotia SelectPay installment plan will be cancelled immediately, the balance will be added back to the regular balance on your credit card account and will be subject to the annualized interest rate outlined in your card agreement.

 Buy now pay later: the benefits

 So far, the buy now pay later installment plan offered by Visa through Scotiabank is a great way to buy the things you need without breaking the bank.
 In fact, there are a ton of benefits to converting your eligible credit card purchases into installment plans.
 Let’s take a closer look:

 19.99% annual interest on credit card purchases is pretty standard.
 I’ve seen credit card interest rates as high as 25% on bank-issued credit cards, and private retail cards can be as high as 30%.
 Wouldn’t you rather keep all of that money instead of paying it in interest?